Florenceville, Iowa: Geography

 Florenceville is located at 43°29'54" North, 92°7'58" West.
 Florenceville is in the northwest portion of section 10, Albion Township, Howard County.
 The Iowa-Minnesota state line forms the village's northern border.
 The Upper Iowa River runs through the village.

 The area features a Karst topography.
 Niagara Cave, located a few miles northeast of the village, is one of the largest caves in the Midwest.

 History

 Florenceville, platted as Florence, sprang up in the mid-19th century.
+A post office operated from 1871 to 1902.
 The population of the community was 58 in 1902, and just 12 in 1925.

 Originally, it had a mill, a post office and a general store.
 Now, mostly houses remain.
 The village has a Methodist church that closed in the 1960s.
 An annual reunion service brings former and current residents back together for a Sunday in the summer.
 The church building is now owned and maintained by the Howard County Historical Society.